-Medicine Access @ Point of Care (MAP) is a peer-reviewed, open access journal, which focusses on delivering the highest quality peer-reviewed articles, reviews and scholarly comment on access to medicine.
-The journal has a strong clinical focus and is aimed at an international audience of pharmacists, clinicians, medical ethicists, regulators and researchers, providing an online forum for rapid dissemination of recent research and perspectives in this area.
+Medicine Access @ Point of Care (MAP) is an open access journal delivering the highest quality peer-reviewed articles, reviews and scholarly research on access to medicine.
+The journal has a clinical focus, providing an online forum for an international audience of pharmacists, clinicians, medical ethicists, regulators and researchers.
 Please see the Aims and Scopes tab for further information.

 This journal a member of the Committee on Publication Ethics (COPE).